msridhar/error-prone-wiki/Releasing.md

 ### Update installation instructions

-Update the version of the error_prone_core dependency in the example pom.xml file here: https://github.com/google/error-prone/blob/gh-pages/docs/installation.md
+Update the Error Prone version in the installation instructions: https://github.com/google/error-prone/blob/gh-pages/docs/installation.md

+> Tip: Search the page for the old version and replace with the new version.

 ### Update examples